 When Jane turned around, he looked her straight in the eyes and asked her to become his wife.

-But Kevin was not done, yet: he patiently waited on his right knee (for what must have felt like an eternity) for Jane to come to him, then handed her a small bouquet of red roses and a beautiful love note ... which they read together.
+But Kevin was not done, yet: he patiently waited on his right knee (for what must have felt like an eternity) for Jane to come to him, then handed her a small bouquet of red roses and a heart-warming love note ... which they read together.
 Kevin softly embraced Jane as they turned towards the Eiffel Tower.

 And since they had a pair of fabulous classical musicians on hand, Kevin asked Jane for their first dance as fiancée and fiancé.

-Acing your Paris surprise Proposal: the basics
+Ace your Paris surprise Proposal: a review of the basics